brookk16/Nordlander/README.md

 **2. Features:**

 > Note: as features are paid items, users are not able to create them.
 To create a new feature product, use the Django admin panel.
-For more information clikc [here](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/ )
+For more information click [here](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/ )

 <details>
 <summary>Search for features</summary>